Kababayan

 The work is grounded in the Filipino tradition of mano po, where younger generations greet their elders with a gesture of respect and, in return, receive a blessing.
 For Legg, the gesture of holding each other’s hands means knowledge is passed down, love is exchanged, and prayer for one another is shared.
 She uses photography to symbolise this for her.
 The location of the garden is intentional.
 She grew up in these gardens and is nurtured by these women.
 Legg learnt that the door is always open, a hot drink will be offered, and no one should ever go home empty-handed.

-Curator Russell Kleyn identified closely with the intention of Legg’s work, recognising the importance of giving space to the Filipina women who have shaped her and the community she grew up in, a commitment that resonates with his own practice in portrait photography and its capacity for educating and empowering communities.
+Russell Kleyn identified closely with the intention of Legg’s work, recognising the importance of giving space to the Filipina women who have shaped her and the community she grew up in.
+Approaching the curatorial role as a process of mentorship and collaboration, he has worked alongside Legg to support the development of her practice, grounded in his understanding of portrait photography’s capacity to foster the exchange of knowledge and empower communities.

-Kababayan runs from 22 May – 6 June 2026.
-We warmly invite you to join us at the opening on Thursday 21 May 2026 at 5:30pm, with the PCA Rondalla Band playing at 6pm.
+We warmly invite you to join us at the opening on Thursday 21 May 2026 at 5:30pm, kindly sponsored by Almighty, Fruit Cru, Dilly Dally and Beth’s Baking – with the PCA Rondalla Band playing at 6pm.